Sampling, Diffusions, and Stochastic Localization: General stochastic localization sampling

 Given such a process $\bY_{\cdot}:=(\bY_{t})_{t\in I}$, we define the \emph{stochastic localization process} (or \emph{scheme}) to be the sequence of posteriors $(\mu_{t})_{t\in I}$:

 \end{definition} We can interpret $\bY_{t}$ as noisy observations or measurements of the underlying random variable $\bx$, which become less noisy as $t$ increases.
-Indeed the notion of ordering among random variables $\bY_{t_k}$, $\bY_{t_{k-1}}$,\dots,$\bY_{t_1}$ introduced above is common in the information theory literature, and referred to as `ordering by physical degradation' \cite{bergmans1973random}.
-We can therefore interpret $t$ either as `time' or as `signal strength.'
+The notion of ordering among conditional distributions $\prob(\bY_{t_{k}}\in\,\cdot\,|\bX)$, \dots, $\prob(\bY_{t_{1}}\in\,\cdot\,|\bX)$ is the well-known `Blackwell ordering' between statistical experiments \cite{blackwell1953equivalent,le1996comparison}.
+The ordering of random variables $\bY_{t_k}$, $\bY_{t_{k-1}}$,\dots,$\bY_{t_1}$ is also common in the information theory literature, and referred to as `ordering by physical degradation' \cite{bergmans1973random,RiU08}.
+We will henceforth interpret $t$ either as `time' or as `signal strength.'

 \begin{remark}[Relation to earlier definitions, I] As we will see in detail below, Definition \ref{def:GeneralDef} encompasses various proposals in the machine learning literature, e.g. \cite{song2019generative,ho2020denoising,song2021score,hoogeboom2021argmax, austin2021structured,campbell2022continuous,sun2022score}.
 It is worth repeating that, according to Definition \ref{def:GeneralDef} observations $\bY_t$ can take values in a space different from the one of $\bx_*$, and in different spaces for different $t$, while this possibility was not exploited in earlier works.